oniani/frames/README.md

 | `fromColumns` | construct out of columns  | `Name -> Header -> [Column] -> Miniframe` |
 | `fromCSV`     | construct out of CSV file | `String -> IO Miniframe`                  |

-NOTE: Do not let names `fromSample` and `fromNull` deceive you.
-The only thing these two functions do is construction a miniframe from a sample name, header, and rows and from nothing (resulting in an empty miniframe).
-For consistency, all these functions have a prefix `from`.
+**NOTE: Do not let names `fromSample` and `fromNull` deceive you.
+The only thing these two functions do is a construction of a miniframe from a sample name, header, and rows and from nothing (resulting in an empty miniframe).
+Just for consistency, all these functions have a prefix `from`.**

 Example usage: